 Inyova is a Swiss Robo-Advisor that focuses on impact investing.
-You may know it under the name Yova that was its previous name until June 2021.
+You may know it under the name Yova which was its previous name until June 2021.

-The main idea is to invest to make the world better.
+The main idea is to invest in making the world better.
 So not only will you get good returns for your investment, but your money will work to improve the world.

 But how does Inyova compare with other Robo-Advisor, and how much does it cost?
-That is what we are going to find out in this complete Yova review.
+That is what we will find out in this complete Yova review.

 By the end of this Inyova Review, you will know all the advantages and disadvantages of investing with Inyova.
 You will also know if this service fits your personal investing needs.

-Keep in mind that I am not investing with Robo-Advisors.
-DIY Investing is better for people willing to put in time and effort and will save you money.
+Disclaimer: I am not investing with Robo-Advisors.
+DIY Investing is better for people willing to invest time and effort and will save you money.
 But DIY Investing takes time and knowledge.
-For people not willing to invest their time and effort, investing with Robo-Advisors is the next best thing.
+For people unwilling to invest their time and effort, investing with Robo-Advisors is the next best thing.

 Inyova is a Robo-Advisor that focuses uniquely on impact investing.
-They are targeting people that want to make the world a better place with their money.
+They target people who want to make the world a better place with their money.
 Of course, since it is an investment platform, they try to invest in profitable companies.

 Inyova was launched in 2017 under the name Yova.
 Even though they are a young platform, they have been growing quickly and are already managing several million CHF.
 In June 2021, Yova changed its name to Inyova.
 This new name means “Invest in your values”.

-They started with a web application, but they have also added a mobile application.
+They started with a web application but have also added a mobile one.
 This is interesting because most Robo-Advisors in Switzerland lack mobile applications.

-So, let’s now delve into the details of this Inyova review.
+So, we now delve into the details of this Inyova review.